salesforce/lwc-codemod/README.md

 #### Summary

-Fixes parsing HTML parsing errors generated in LWC through `parse5`
+Fixes errors generated during LWC HTML parsing.

 The following transforms are available for each errors:
 - `eof-in-element-that-can-contain-only-text`